atcults/GitIntegration/README.md

 dotnet run --project src/GitIntegration
 ```

-The program enumerates commits in the target repository and writes the output to both the console and log files under `c:/temp/Logs`.
+The program enumerates commits in the target repository and writes the output to the console using the built-in logging framework.

 ## Tests